DEFRA/btms-portal-frontend/README.md

 docker compose up --build -d
 ```

+### Environment variable overrides
+For local development some environment variables can to be added to a `.env` file at the route of the project, (this will be ignored by Git).
+These will then be picked up by Convict in [src/config/config.js](src/config/config.js).

+An example can be taken from [.env.example](.env.example).

 ### Dependabot

 We have added an example dependabot configuration file to the repository.
 You can enable it by renaming